microbus-io/fabric/docs/tech/path-arguments.md

 # Path Arguments

+Path arguments are request arguments that are extracted from a URL's path rather than its query string.

+[Warning!](#warning) Path arguments interfere with multicast as well as locality-aware routing.

 ## Fixed Path

 In the typical case, endpoints of a microservice have fixed URLs at which they are reachable.
 Consider the following `service.yaml` specification.